dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.2.3

+### Changed
+- **The host readings come typed from the library now.**
+  `SmartHub.update` stripped the units itself (`float(...rstrip("MHz"))`,
+  `rstrip("%")`, `rstrip("°C")`) and cast the log levels.
+That is wire-format knowledge, and `habitron_client` 2.0.15 offers `get_host_diagnostics()`, which returns a typed `HostDiagnostics`. `HbtnComm` gained the matching wrapper; the manifest pin moves 2.0.13 -> 2.0.16.

+  **The real gain is error handling, not tidiness.** The parsing sat *outside* the `try/except HabitronError`, which only covered the query.
+A reading in an unexpected form therefore raised a bare `ValueError` out of `update()` and failed the coordinator tick -- marking every entity unavailable -- which is exactly what that method's docstring promises never happens.
+The library raises `HabitronProtocolError` instead, a `HabitronError`, so it lands in the handler that was already there.

+  `if not info: return` went with it: the library validates the payload before returning, so that branch was unreachable outside of a mock.

+- **Not adopted from 2.0.14-2.0.16:** `hub_mac_addresses()` would let the hub device carry its WLAN MAC as a second registry connection (it currently registers only `lan mac`, so a hub that moves interfaces is not recognised on the other one).
+That touches device identity, which was settled deliberately in 3.2.1, so it is left for its own round. `BusMember.is_diagnostic` is a read-side accessor and this integration only ever *builds* `Diagnostic` members with `type=10`; it would need a library-side factory to help here.

+### Tests
+- `test_update_short_circuits_when_no_info` is replaced by
+  `test_update_survives_an_unreadable_reading`, which pins the behaviour that actually changed: a non-numeric reading must not take the tick down.
+- The replay in `test_real_setup.py` records a Raspberry Pi, so `update()` does reach the new call; its fake client raises `HabitronProtocolError` to keep skipping host diagnostics the way the empty payload used to.

 ## v3.2.2

 ### Fixed